fonixtelematics/user-manual/docs/Getting-started.md

 Hello!

-Thanks for taking time to visit the Fonix Telematics user guide.
-Hopefully we will cover everything in this guide but if, for any reason, you can find what you are looking for then please do contact your
+Thanks for taking time to look at the Fonix Telematics user guide.
+Hopefully we will cover everything in this guide but if, for any reason, you can find what you are looking for then please do contact your managing partner via the 'Support' option

 ## Compatible browsers